sjmitch-git/breeze/README.md

 ## Peer dependencies

-Fluid is a component library and expects the host app to provide framework/runtime dependencies.
+Breeze is a component library and expects the host app to provide framework/runtime dependencies.
-Below are the packages you should have installed in your project when using `@smitch/fluid`.
+Below are the packages you should have installed in your project when using `@smitch/Breeze`.

 Required (framework)